PollBuddy/PollBuddy/PollBuddy-Server/backend/techList.md

 ## morgan

-morgan is a logger package (controls the recording of what happens in when a program runs).
+morgan is a logger package (controls the recording of what happens when a program runs).

 NPM link: <https://www.npmjs.com/package/morgan>